Last Updated: August 7, 2025

 Unfamiliar Apps

 Perhaps the easiest way to determine that your phone has been hacked is by checking your app list.
-If you notice any odd apps and you don’t remember downloading it, your phone has likely been compromised.
+If you notice any odd apps and you don’t remember downloading them, your phone has likely been compromised.
 Hackers use malware disguised as regular apps to steal user information.

 Pop-ups